About this group

-Exotic Direct’s policies run for a 12 month period, so monthly renewal is not required.
+Exotic Direct’s policies run for a 12 month period, so monthly renewal is not required, so you do not need to worry about any exclusions being applied during your policy year should you need to make a claim.

 A sample quote based on a parrot worth £300, on the company's Lunar Monthly cover option, comes to £10.50 per month for up to £3,500 for vet fees, cover for death by accident/illness, theft, aviaries, birdrooms and equipment, as well as personal accident cover up to £12,500.
 Lunar policies renew on a monthly basis.
 If you choose to pay a yearly fee, the level of cover reduces.